Superintendent's District Update

 In addition to this grant allocation, the Sixpence Board of Trustees has also approved an allocation of $237,330 for the 2023-2024 funding year for the Falls City Public Schools Sixpence Child Care Partnership Program.
 This funding will be used to support the continuation of the program and its various initiatives.

 The Falls City Public Schools Sixpence Child Care Partnership Program is designed to provide high-quality early childhood education and care to young children in the Falls City area.
 The program aims to support families with young children and promote positive early childhood development.

 The program has been well-received by the community and has seen great success in recent years.
 The Sixpence Board of Trustees' continued support and investment in the program will enable it to continue providing quality early childhood education and care to the children of Falls City.

 We are very pleased with the Sixpence Board of Trustees' approval of these grants.
 This funding will allow us to continue providing high-quality early childhood education and care to the children of our community, and we are grateful for the Sixpence Board of Trustees' continued support.

 The District 56 Board of Education acted on several items before concluding the regular meeting.

-The next regular monthly Board of Education meeting is scheduled for December 14, 2020 at 6:00 P.M. in the Central Office in Falls City Middle School.
+The next regular monthly Board of Education meeting is scheduled for June 13, 2023 at 7:00 P.M. in the Central Office in Falls City Middle School.
 Regular and special meeting agendas are kept in the Office of the Superintendent, Tim Heckenlively.

 Falls City Public School District does not discriminate on the basis of race, color, national origin, religion, sex, marital status, sexual orientation, disability, age, genetic information, citizenship status or economic status in its programs, activities and employment.